No Content Set

-Stefan’s practice comprises extradition & INTERPOL work, European criminal law, post-Brexit security cooperation, UK sanctions law and English criminal law.
+Stefan’s practice comprises extradition & INTERPOL work, English and European criminal law, UK and EU sanctions law and administrative law in England.

-Stefan sits on the Bar Council’s European Committee where he specialises in justice and security issues.
+Stefan sits on the Bar Council’s European Committee where he specialises in justice and law enforcement issues.
 He serves as a UK Delegate to the Council of Bars and Law Societies of Europe’s (CCBE) Criminal Law Committee.
+He is on the Advisory Board of the European Criminal Bar Association (ECBA).

 Stefan is well-liked by solicitors and clients who value his easy manner and pragmatism.
 He is ranked in the Legal 500 as a Leading Junior in the field of International Crime and Extradition (2024), “He is imaginative and insightful and has a very energetic, charming court manner – judges like him”.
-He frequently publishes and gives seminars on extradition law and has contributed to official reports on the state of UK/EU security cooperation.
+He frequently publishes on extradition law and has contributed to reports on the state of UK/EU security cooperation post-Brexit and law reform.
 He is qualified to represent members of the public directly in accordance with the Bar Council’s Direct Access Scheme.

 Areas of Expertise

-Stefan advises on ancillary matters to extradition, including sentence transfer, instructing a lawyer in the requesting state, alternatives to surrender, recognition of time spent on bail in the UK in the requesting state, and seeking withdrawal of domestic warrants/SIS II alerts.
-He assists those making applications to INTERPOL’s Commission for the Control of Files (CCF) to confirm what data INTERPOL holds and to seek correction or deletion thereof.
+Stefan advises on ancillary matters to extradition, including sentence transfer, voluntary surrender, recognition of time spent on bail in the UK, and withdrawal of warrants/SIS II alerts.
+He advises on applications to INTERPOL’s Commission for the Control of Files (CCF) to obtain what data INTERPOL holds on a subject and to seek correction or deletion thereof.

-Having been seconded to the Foreign, Commonwealth and Development Office’s (FCDO) sanctions legal team in 2023/4, Stefan will receive instructions on UK sanctions cases following his return to Chambers.
-His expertise includes the operation of autonomous and mixed regimes under the Sanctions and Anti-Money Laundering Act 2018 (SAMLA); making information requests, administrative reviews (section 23) and court reviews (section 38); implementation of UN sanctions in UK law; licensing under SAMLA, including the interaction between the UK, Crown Dependencies and Overseas Territories, and the nexus between UK and EU restrictive measures.
+Having been seconded to the Foreign, Commonwealth and Development Office’s (FCDO) sanctions legal team in 2023/4, Stefan is an expert on UK sanctions law.
+This includes the operation of the Sanctions and Anti-Money Laundering Act 2018, and the sanctions regulations/orders in council made thereunder.
+He advises on civil or criminal liability for breach, making information requests, preparing Ministerial review requests and court reviews (CPR 79) and licensing (including the interaction between the UK, Crown Dependencies and Overseas Territories).

 Notable Cases